 We get it.
 Life is busy.
 With jobs, kids, and travel it can be hard to carve out time in the day to dedicate towards doing your home exercises.
-But coming to physical therapy 2 times/week is just not enough time for the actual changes to occur.
+But coming to physical therapy 2 times a week is just not enough time for the actual changes to occur.

 Research suggests it takes at 3-5 days of consistent, targeted strength training for at least 2-3 weeks to see changes in your muscles.
 Getting stronger requires repetition, time and challenging your body to the point that it must adapt by increasing muscle mass to respond to the new physical demands put on it.
 For better or for worse, there is no way to get stronger other than by putting in the time and doing the work.